 Favorite Quote: "And no practical definition of freedom would be complete without the freedom to take the consequences"--Terry Pratchett

-Kelsey T, Instructor
+Kelsey T, Lead Instructor

 Kelsey is an alum of Annapolis Christian Academy and a Texas A&M-Corpus Christi graduate where she holds a Bachelor's degree in psychology.
 Kelsey truly loves seeing students excel in math and everything they set out to do.
 She is passionate about mental health awareness and is always encouraging students to be confident in themselves.